Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Yes, that resonates with the electorate.

-I I I've been warning people about this when they were like, oh, Boris called them letterboxes and bumboys.
+I've been warning people about this when they were like, oh, Boris called them letterboxes and bumboys.

 And it's like, yeah, maybe that's an advertisement to some people, actually.

-Morons keep keep saying it.
+Morons keep saying it.

-So anyway, the point being is uh reformers storming ahead of the polls and the old parties are just dying.
+So anyway, the point being is reformers storming ahead of the polls and the old parties are just dying.

 Reform has got nearly as much as Labour and Conservatives combined.

-This is pretty bad for the old uni party.
+This is pretty bad for the old uniparty.

-And I mean, just a quick detour, it's especially bad for Labour, but it's also incredibly bad for the Conservatives.
+It's especially bad for Labour, but it's also incredibly bad for the Conservatives.

-So this is this is an amazing seat projection.
+So this is an amazing seat projection.

 Just 20 seats.

-The Conservatives, that's 20 seats.
+For the Conservatives, that's 20 seats.

-I know that the South West is a Lib Dem stronghold.
+I know that the Southwest is a Lib Dem stronghold.

 It is.

-Probably went over sort of like you know, the sort of small businessman down this area.
+Probably went over sort of like, you know, the sort of small businessman down this area.

 It's because a lot of lack of proximity to migrants.